 Understanding CAT4 Tests

 CAT4 tests, designed by GL Assessment, are aimed at helping schools understand students’ abilities and their probable academic potential.
 These tests can be taken digitally or on paper, catering to both primary and secondary students.
+The CAT4 Assessment Battery comprises four distinct batteries, each comprising two tests in the following areas:

 • CAT4 Verbal Reasoning: Emphasizes conceptual understanding framed in words, often used as a baseline for subjects like English and history.